 Here’s a few tips before you get started!

-- Prep baking / cooking sheets prior to making pralines: Make sure that you line cookie sheet with parchment paper BEFORE you start cooking the candy.
+- Prep baking / cooking sheets prior to making pralines: Make sure that you line the cookie sheet with parchment paper BEFORE you start cooking the candy.

 - Do not use a stick free sauce pan, unless you have a coated whisk.
 There is a lot of whisking, and you don’t want to scratch up your pan.

 Watch me make these pralines!